Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Collective pitch helicopters generally come in mid-large sizes and are meant for outdoor flying for the most part.
 Large collective pitch helicopters have a significant advantage in windy conditions relative to any other type of helicopter.

 Keep in mind that these helicopters are relatively expensive and spare parts aren’t typically that cheap either.
-It is therefore recommended that you get used to basic collective pitch controls (maybe even use a flight simulator to learn) before attempting advanced maneuvers.
+It is therefore recommended that you get used to basics on how to fly RC helicopters and progress to basic collective pitch controls (maybe even use a flight simulator to learn) before attempting advanced maneuvers.

 Helicopter flight basics